markymarkymark/Zlux/README.md

 # Zlux

-A MATLAB program for comparing MRI dicom header fields, useful for protocol matching
+A MATLAB program for comparing MRI dicom header fields, useful for protocol matching.

-Information about Imscribe can be found at: https://www.med.upenn.edu/CAMIPM/zlux.html
+Information about Zlux can be found at: https://www.med.upenn.edu/CAMIPM/zlux.html